[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 QUALCOMM as addressing all three needs, announcing in 2018 that it would be developing a chipset specifically for AR and VR applications.
 This turn-key solution will make it easier for other developers to bring new glasses to the marketplace.

-AR Stocks to Enhance Your Portfolio: Lumentum Holdings Inc (LITE)
+AR Stocks to Buy: Lumentum Holdings Inc (LITE)

 If the name Lumentum Holdings Inc (NASDAQ:LITE) rings a bell, there’s a reason.
-It’s a name that was thrust into the spotlight in the latter part of last year when Apple CEO Tim Cook began talking up augmented reality’s prospects.
+It’s a stock that was thrust into the spotlight in the latter part of 2017 when Apple CEO Tim Cook began talking up augmented reality’s prospects.

 Though he didn’t explicitly say at the time how (or even if) Apple would aim at the AR market, nor did he mention Lumentum by name, the potentially-bullish connection makes a lot of sense.
 Lumentum makes the kind of 3D sensor lasers that can turn a smartphone into something of a radar — an important piece of the augmented reality movement.